 Prerequisite: Approval of the Director of Clinical Chemistry.

-Students rotate through instrumentation stations not covered in the first internship course (CHM 656/756) in the clinical laboratory at The Cleveland Clinic Foundation or other medical facility.
+Students rotate through instrumentation stations not covered in the first internship course (CHM 656/756) in the clinical laboratory at The Cleveland Clinic Foundation covered in the first internship course (CHM 656/756) in the clinical laboratory at The Cleveland Clinic Foundatio or other medical facility.
 Topic areas are the same as described for CHM 656/756.
 Offered in the summer to clinical chemistry majors only.